Kitware/nrtk-jatic/docs/release_notes/pending_release.rst

 * Added an example notebook exploring using Gradio as an interface for applying pyBSM perturbations.

+API

+* Added in REST API server which accepts a POST request with a JSON data payload and returns a stub JSON payload

+* Added in unit-test for POST request with REST API server

 License

 * Add Apache 2.0 license